Mesquite Celebrates National Small Business Week with Workshops, Pitch Events, and Community Engagement

 Wednesday: Fourth Annual Entrepreneurs Day

 On Wednesday, local business owners and aspiring entrepreneurs gathered at Flourish Events Dallas for the fourth annual Entrepreneurs Day.
-The event featured a dynamic "Experts Panel" discussion alongside targeted roundtable sessions covering key topics such as business planning, funding, marketing, legal compliance, city regulations, and more.
+The event featured a first time dynamic "Experts Panel" discussion alongside targeted roundtable sessions covering key topics such as business planning, funding, marketing, legal compliance, city regulations, and more.
 The day proved to be a valuable resource for both new and experienced business owners.

 Thursday: Young Professionals Connect